FearlessNite345/denalistaterp-docs/src/content/docs/information/rules.md

 - Follow staff instructions at all times.
 - Do not spam or harass staff.
 Use tickets for support requests.
 - Only ping staff in emergencies (e.g., griefing, major disruptions).
+- You may ping staff if you want to do a RP scene with them.

 ### Political Content